February 19, 2016

 To order the ADA Clinical Kit with both books, call 1-800-947-4746 or go to adacatalog.org.
 Readers who use promo code 16408E before March 11 can save 15 percent on all ADA Catalog products.

-This is one in a series of quarterly newsletters updating dentists on selected specialties in dentistry.
-Information presented is aggregated and summarized from previously published materials, each item attributed to its publication of origin.
-This issue of JADA Specialty Scan focuses on oral pathology, the first in the series on this topic for 2016.
-Other Specialty Scan issues are devoted to endodontics, oral and maxillofacial radiology, orthodontics, periodontics and prosthodontics.
+JADA+ Specialty Scans and JADA+ Scans are quarterly newsletters updating dentists on the latest research in selected specialties and disciplines in dentistry.
+ADA Publishing and the consulting editors from the represented specialties and disciplines aggregate and summarize research from previously published materials, each item attributed to its publication of origin.
+JADA+ Scan specialties and disciplines include endodontics, oral pathology, orthodontics, pediatric dentistry, periodontics, prosthodontics, radiology, cosmetic/esthetic and osseointegration.
 The ADA has engaged the specialty organizations in these areas as well as its own Science Institute and Division of Legal Affairs to assist with these newsletters.
-We welcome feedback on this and all Specialty Scan issues.
+View past issues here.

 Editorial and Advertising Policies